 The walls of the church were not supported from the outside with buttresses, but in a way rarely found in Estonia, they were pulled into the interior of the building, where a vault was based on them, creating magnificent ogival arcades between the bays.
 The external façades remained smooth, separated only by lancet windows.

 Inside the church, under the altar, there were two basement rooms with the function of a crypt and a chapel, originally covered with a ceiling, then vaulted.
 Two passages from the presbytery led to them.
 This solution, still derived from the Romanesque tradition, was quite unusual and rare in Estonia.

-Currently the church is adapted to visits, there is a museum in it, placed in two underground rooms, presenting archaeological finds, among others the oldest metal elements from Estonia from the tombs in Jäbara.
+Today, the church is one of the largest survived Gothic, aisleless churches in Estonia.
+Currently it is adapted to visits, there is a museum in it, placed in two underground rooms, presenting archaeological finds, among others the oldest metal elements from Estonia from the tombs in Jäbara.
 The church also hosts concerts due to its excellent acoustics.

 Alttoa K., Bergholde-Wolf A., Dirveiks I., Grosmane E., Herrmann C., Kadakas V., Ose J., Randla A., Mittelalterlichen Baukunst in Livland (Estland und Lettland).
 Die Architektur einer historischen Grenzregion im Nordosten Europas, Berlin 2017.